GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 ## Usage Guide

-After successfully completing the steps in thge previous section Deployment Guide, you can test the entire EKS workflow.
+After successfully completing the steps in the previous section Deployment Guide, you can test the entire EKS workflow.

 ### Upload Documents